stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 years no one had been near the place, and few indeed had even cared to level a spy glass at it.
-From time to time people continued to glance nervously at the lone hill as it rose starkly from the plain against the western sky, and to shudder at the small dark speck that paraded by day and the glimmering will-o&rsquo;-the-wisp that danced by night.
+From time to time people continued to glance nervously at the lone hill as it rose starkly from the plain against the western sky, and to shudder at the small dark speck that paraded by day and the glimmering will-o'-the-wisp that danced by night.
 The thing was accepted at face value as a mystery not to be probed, and by common consent the village shunned the subject.
 It was, after all, quite easy to avoid the hill; for space was unlimited in every direction, and community life always follows beaten trails.
 The mound side of the village was simply kept